palapav/palapav.github.io/_posts/2025-07-27-linkages-cga.md

 ## 7 Acknowledgments

 I would like to thank Alex Guerra, PhD candidate in the Department of Computer Science at Princeton University for his advising and making important contributions in developing a geometric algebra library in JAX, including implementing lie algebras in geometric algebra, which this project uses.
 I would like to also thank Ryan P. Adams, Professor of Computer Science at Princeton University, for his advising on this project.
+This work was a part of my senior thesis (May 2025) at Princeton University.

 ## 8 References